Statement submitted to the

 This statement is submitted on behalf of the Federation for American Immigration Reform's more than a quarter million members and activists.
 FAIR is a national, non-profit public interest organization that works to end illegal immigration, restore moderate legal immigration and reform our immigration laws to bring them into accord with the national interest.

-The report documents how refugee and asylum law and policy are overdue for reform.
-They have strayed far from the original and altruistic intent of offering protection to those who face a credible fear of persecution at the hands of their governments.
-The commitment to helping others in distress, that is understood and supported by the public, has been hijacked by interest groups seeking to advance their own narrow agendas and by non-governmental organizations (NGOs) with government contracts to resettle refugees in the United States.
+FAIR's analysis of the current operation of the refugee resettlement program is developed more fully in the 2010 study cited above.
+The report documents how refugee and asylum law and policy have strayed far from the original and altruistic intent of offering protection to those who face a credible fear of persecution at the hands of their governments.
+The commitment to helping others in fear for their lives, a commitment that is understood and supported by the public, has been hijacked by interest groups seeking to advance their own narrow agendas and by non-governmental organizations (NGOs) with government contracts to resettle refugees in the United States.

 "In last year's report to Congress we acknowledged the [refugee] program was at a crossroads.
 We had two choices: limit the size and scope of our program, allowing the program to wane; or mount the most extensive and expensive rescue operation in the history of the U.S. refugee admissions program.
 Of course we chose the latter."